theLLMs

 It can only help you ask the right questions before launch day.

-• this is operational guidance, not a guarantee that a plan is safe;
+• Assumptions: Limits can vary by account, model, and region.
+Provider documentation changes.
+This is operational guidance, not a guarantee that any specific plan is safe.

-• launch load can exceed test load in ways that are hard to predict.
+• Limitations: Launch load can exceed test load in ways that are hard to predict.
+This guide covers planning and fallback design, not provider-specific quota negotiation.

 Change log

-• 2026-05-22: first draft built from the llm-editor-approved brief, with a launch-capacity checklist, a burst-risk framing, and fallback planning guidance.
+• 2026-05-22: First published.
+Initial draft with launch-capacity checklist, burst-risk framing, and fallback planning guidance.